TransformationAdvisor/TA.github.io/API/APIKey_creation_in_ICP.md

 1. Create an API key bound to your service id
     - `curl -k -X POST -H "Content-Type: application/json" -H "Accept: application/json" -H "Authorization: Bearer $ACCESS_TOKEN" -d '{"name": "test_serviceid_apikey","description": "Description for test_serviceid_apikey ","boundTo": "<crn_value>"}' https://<ICP_MASTER_IP>:8443/iam-token/apikeys/`
 1. The JSON object returned will have an attribute called `apiKey`
-1. This `apiKey` value is used in the apiKey field for all Transformation Advisor API calls
+1. This `apiKey` value is used in the apiKey field for all IBM Cloud Transformation Advisor API calls